-In recognition of the legitimate concerns and interests of bargaining unit faculty, when the University selects either a Provost or President, the bargaining unit shall participate in that selection through a subcommittee composed of bargaining unit faculty only, who shall have the opportunity to discuss orally with the full Board in executive session, their collective views with respect to each finalist candidate.
+In recognition of the legitimate concerns and interests of bargaining unit faculty, when the University selects either a Provost or President, the bargaining unit shall participate in that selection through a subcommittee composed of regular full-time non-administrative faculty, who shall have the opportunity to discuss orally with the full Board in executive session, their collective views with respect to each finalist candidate.
 This subcommittee shall consist of six (6) representatives, three (3) of whom shall be selected by the Faculty Senate and three (3) of whom shall be selected by the Akron-AAUP.